Matt Breida: 2018 season

 Breida entered the season expecting to back up newly signed free agent Jerick McKinnon, but McKinnon tore his ACL prior to the start of the season, thrusting Breida to compete for the starting role with Alfred Morris.

 Breida began the season as backup to Morris, but out-gained the veteran with 46 yards in the season-opening 24–16 road loss to the Minnesota Vikings.
-Breida started for the first time in his career in Week 2 against the Detroit Lions, and finished with a career-high 138 rushing yards (which also led the NFL in Week 2) and a touchdown as the 49ers won 30–27.
+Breida started for the first time in his career during Week 2 against the Detroit Lions, and finished the 30–27 victory with a career-high 138 rushing yards (which also led the NFL in Week 2) and a touchdown.
 His 66-yard touchdown in the third quarter was second only to Colin Kaepernick's 90-yarder in 2014 for the longest run by a 49er since 2009.
 Frequently hampered by minor injuries, Breida split carries with veterans Morris and Raheem Mostert.
 Although he had 90 yards the following week against the Kansas City Chiefs, Breida averaged 11 carries for just 43 yards over the next six games, losing the NFL lead in yards per attempt to the Lions' Kerryon Johnson and the Cleveland Browns Nick Chubb in Week 8.

-Breida rebounded with a 17-carry, 101-yard performance in a Week 10 27–23 loss to the Giants, and in his Week 12 return to the Tampa area, Breida recorded 106 yards on 14 carries to move back to second in the NFL (behind Green Bay's Aaron Jones) with 5.8 yards-per-carry, and added 34 receiving yards.
+Breida rebounded with a 17-carry, 101-yard performance during a Week 10 27–23 loss to the Giants on Monday Night Football, and in his return to the Tampa area two weeks later, Breida recorded 106 yards on 14 carries to move back to second in the NFL (behind Green Bay's Aaron Jones) with 5.8 yards-per-carry, and added 34 receiving yards.
 During a Week 13 43–16 road loss to the Seattle Seahawks, Breida had three receptions for 51 yards, but only five rushes for six yards before suffering an ankle injury, and missed the next game against the Denver Broncos.
-He returned two weeks later in the second divisional game against the Seahawks, and recorded 96 yards-from-scrimmage during the 26–23 overtime victory.
+He returned the following week in the second divisional game against the Seahawks, and recorded 96 yards-from-scrimmage during the 26–23 overtime victory.
 During a Week 16 14–9 loss to the Chicago Bears, Breida had just four carries for 20 yards before again suffering an ankle injury, which placed him on injured reserve for the rest of the season.

 Despite numerous health problems, Breida led the injury-plagued 4–12 49ers with 153 carries for 814 yards and three touchdowns, finishing second on the team only to NFL-record-setter George Kittle with 1,075 scrimmage yards.
 Breida's 5.3 yards per attempt was fourth among qualified NFL rushers.